GenesisFR/HowToBecomeGoodAtShooters/README.md

 - a long-range bowman unit that wields a bow with explosive arrows
 - these arrows have travel time and the "sniper glare" is attached to them, making them easy to dodge
 - when hitting a target, they cause heavy damage and staggers the target out of cover before exploding, causing even more damage and stagger
-- when a bowman is drawing his bow, he can be interrupted, which will cause him to blow himself up with his own arrow
+- when a bowman is drawing his bow, he can be interrupted, which will cause him to blow himself up with his arrow
 - his quiver can be blown up with a few well-placed shots, causing it to explode
 - elites fire incendiary arrows that after exploding, cover the ground in fire for a short time